Meet our improvisers

 Jennifer Jordan trained in Acting at Bretton Hall.
-After ten years of touring Shakespeare shows and workshop facilitating she discovered the joy of improv.
-When she's not improvising Shakespeare or analysing & performing his sonnets online, Jennifer can be seen across London making things up with Classic Andy, Actor’s Nightmare, The Society, Somewhat Theatre, and The Concept.
+When she's not improvising Shakespeare or analysing & performing his sonnets online, Jennifer can be seen across London making things up with Actor’s Nightmare, Somewhat Theatre, and The Concept.
 She is also the director of the puppetry-based Nursery Original 'Boxed In'.

 John Lomas is a co-director of Closer Each Day, Bristol’s long-running improvised soap opera, and an associate artist of Gatecrash Theatre in Swindon.
 He is a lead instructor for the Bristol Improv Theatre and founded the Unscripted Players theatre company.
 He has written for BBC Radio and Bath Theatre Royal’s Shakespeare Project Thy Name is Woman.

 Jules Munns performs with the Maydays, Ten Thousand Million Love Stories and Sitting in a Tin Can, and regularly guests with or directs other shows at the Nursery and elsewhere.
 He coaches the Nursery house team and directed Impromptu Shakespeare at the Edinburgh Fringe in 2013.
 Jules trained at the Guildhall School, which specialises in classical theatre.